 When Roy made the decision to step back and take a well-earned retirement it signaled a home coming opportunity for Dana Thomas Jardine.
 A licensed funeral director for more than 15 years, Dana was born and raised on the Miramichi but left home to practice his profession near Woodstock, NB.
 A son of the late Durward & Philomena (McDonald) Jardine, Dana has 10 brothers and sisters all but three of whom are still in the local community.

 To this day the staff of Bell’s Funeral Home strive to maintain both the important traditions and the very high standards passed on by generations of the Bell family.
-Now in our 100th year, we have very strong ties to our community and with the people we serve.
+Now in our second century of service, we have very strong ties to our community and with the people we serve.
 This makes it both our responsibility and our privilege to provide moral and emotional support, along with our professional services.
 We remain proud and grateful that generations of Miramichi families have turned to us at times of need.